capless/capless/README.md

 Python serverless web framework with microservices in mind.

 ## Quick History
 Cappy is the foundation for the Capless CAP (Content and Application Platform).
 What is a CAP?
-We like to think of it as an evolution of the CMS and sort of a marriage of the MVC framework,microservices, and the CMS.
+We like to think of it as an evolution of the CMS and sort of a marriage of the microservices, MVC framework model, and the CMS.
+Capless is more of the frontend framework (ex.
+Wordpress) and Cappy is the backend framework (ex.
+Django).

 ## Overall Goal
-- Build a framework that makes it easier to deploy large or small apps in a scalable way using microservices on a Functions as a Service platform (ex.
+Build a framework that makes it easier to deploy large or small apps in a scalable way using microservices on a Functions as a Service platform (ex.
 AWS Lambda).

 ## Micro Goals (smaller parts of the overall goal)
 - Should be easy to scale each app (aka recipes) independently